 To be able to change the view of tourism as being separate from local development, and to avoid the migration of Mayan Communities by creating local sourcing chains under fair trade principles.

-On a national level, a key challenge here in Mexico is to become stewards of our natural capital, and to foster the commitment our country has with UN as a signatory of natural capital declaration.
+On a national level, a key challenge here in Mexico is to become stewards of our natural capital and to foster the commitment our country has with the UN as a signatory of the natural capital declaration.

 What does it mean for Riviera Maya to be listed as one of 14 Early Adopters recognized for their commitment to sustainability by the Global Sustainable Tourism Council (GSTC)?
 Did you notice increased booking numbers, for instance?